IanDCarroll/GoScrumYourself/DailyScrum.md

  2. __What will I do today to help meet the Sprint Goal?__
  3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__

+12/17/16
+ 1. __What did I do Yesterday that helped meet the Sprint Goal?__
+  - Write tests for forking part of algorithm
+ 2. __What will I do today to help meet the Sprint Goal?__
+  - Start on methdos that will fork and avoid forks
+ 3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__
+  - no blockers.
+I have maybe 2 hours to work today.
+Christmas time at my job.
+I'll have to try to keep the retail craziness from bleeding into my creation process.

 12/16/16
  1. __What did I do Yesterday that helped meet the Sprint Goal?__
   - Sprint 21 planning